wyfo/apischema/docs/graphql/data_model_and_resolvers.md

 #### Why `TypedDict` is not supported as an output type?

 At first, `TypedDict` subclasses are not real classes, so they cannot be used to check types at runtime.
 Runtime check is however requried to disambiguate unions/interfaces.
-A hack could be done to solve this issue, but there is another one which cannot be hacked: `TypedDict` inheritance hierarchy is lost at runtime, so they don't play nicely with interface concept.
+A hack could be done to solve this issue, but there is another one which cannot be hacked: `TypedDict` inheritance hierarchy is lost at runtime, so they don't play nicely with the interface concept.